BRCornelius/Fair-Try/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Caloiripies Recipe Search

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Find recipes based on calories and protein source

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This recipe search will allow users to find recipes that fit their calorie needs, then filter through those recipes based on the dish's anchoring protein.
+If you don't know what you want for dinner, but you know it can only have a certain number of calories, this search engine is for you!

 ## Problem ##
   > Describe the problem your product solves.
+  Calorie counting isn't easy.
+Sometimes, it is necessary to grab something quick for breakfast and lunch, but that quick little bite may have consumed 75% of the day's available calories.
+Now you are stuck trying to find something for dinner that is less than 500 calories.
+On top of that, you've been good so far this week and have been mostly consuming lean proteins, but your partner is getting tired of chicken and fish.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This search app will store calorically appropriate recipes in a database and fetch recipes based on the anchoring protein.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "We are kept from our goals, not by obstacles, but by a clear path to a lesser goal."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Go to the website, enter a calorie range to fetch recipes, then enter an ingredient to display appropriate recipes.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "My family is healthy, happy, and fed.
+Thanks Caloripies!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check out the app and plan your next meal!